xiaopeng12138/MaiDXR/README.md

 ## Supported plattform
 - All SteamVR device
 - All Oculus device
 - Only tested on Quest 2 through Oculus link (Native and via SteamVR).
-The Hand Balls position is currently only adjusted for the Quest 2 controller.
-Other controllers may have a bad experience.
-This will be fixed in the future
+The Hand Balls position is by default adjusted for the Quest 2 controller.

 ## Declaimer
 - This project is non-profit and some resources came from Internet!